ameerahaider/AWS-Cloud-Tasks/README.md

 ## Task 16: Deploying a Simple Application on AWS EKS
 This guide provides step-by-step instructions for deploying a simple Nginx application on AWS Elastic Kubernetes Service (EKS).
 It includes setting up the EKS cluster, configuring `kubectl`, and deploying the application manually.
 Follow these steps to complete the deployment.

+## Task 17: EKS Cluster Deployment with Terraform and Kubernetes
+This guide provides a detailed step-by-step process for deploying an Amazon EKS (Elastic Kubernetes Service) cluster using Terraform, and configuring Kubernetes resources like deployments and services.
+This README includes information on Terraform modules used, Kubernetes resources, and how to deploy and destroy the infrastructure.

+## Task 18: Observibility, Prometheus and Grafana
+Researched on Observibility, Prometheus and Grafana and documented it.

+## Task 19: Monitoring EC2 Instances with Prometheus and Grafana
+This tutorial guides you through installing Prometheus and Grafana on a Windows machine to monitor an EC2 instance running a simple application (e.g., Nginx) and collect metrics using Node Exporter.

+## Task 20: Cloud Deployment with Ansible: Deploying WordPress with MySQL and Docker
+In this project, we will deploy a small cloud infrastructure using AWS EC2 instances and manage it using Ansible.
+The objective is to deploy virtual machines (VMs) in the cloud, configure Ansible for automation, and run playbooks to install Docker and deploy WordPress using a dynamic inventory setup.